camunda/camunda-docs/docs/apis-tools/frontend-development/01-introduction-to-task-applications.md

 Task applications play a key role in the orchestration of business processes.
 They enable the orchestration of processes that still contain manual work instead of automating each process step in advance.
 This unlocks the potential for continuous improvement and for identifying opportunities for process optimization as well as automation.

 :::tip
-Not sure if you should use the Camunda Tasklist, build your custom task application, or use a third-party applicaton?
+Not sure if you should use the Camunda Tasklist, build your custom task application, or use a third-party application?
 Read the [guide to understand human task management](/components/best-practices/architecture/understanding-human-tasks-management.md#deciding-about-your-task-list-frontend) first.
 :::

 ## Tasklist layout